cta-observatory/cta-conda-recipes/README.md

 # for example:
 conda build --python=3.5 ctapipe-0.3.3.conda
-conda build purge # optional, to clean up if everything worked

 ```

 Next, make a new clean conda environment to test that everything works